 The Army Historical Foundation The Army Historical Foundation is dedicated to remembering and honoring the legacies of the 30 million men and women who have served in the United States Army since 1775.
-Established in 1983 as a memberbased, charitable 501(c)(3) nonprofit organization, the Foundation seeks to educate Americans about the service and sacrifices of the generations of American Soldiers who have safeguarded the freedoms of this nation.
+Established in 1983 as a member-based, charitable 501(c)(3) nonprofit organization, the Foundation seeks to educate Americans about the service and sacrifices of the generations of American Soldiers who have safeguarded the freedoms of this nation.

-Foundation's funding helps refurbish historic Army buildings, acquire and conserve Army historical art and artifacts, support Army history educational programs, research, and publication of historical materials on the American Soldier, and provide support and counsel to private and governmental organizations committed to the same goals.
-The U.S. Army designated the Army Historical Foundation as the official fundraiser for the construction of the National Museum of the United States Army.
-The Foundation broke ground on September 14, 2016.
-As of June 2020, more than \$183 million of the capital campaign supporting construction had been raised.
+The Foundation's funding helps acquire and conserve Army historical art and artifacts, support Army history educational programs, research, and publication of historical materials on the American Soldier, and provide support and counsel to private and governmental organizations committed to the same goals.
+The Museum is a joint effort between the U.S. Army and The Army Historical Foundation.
+The Foundation is the official Foundation of the Museum responsible for fundraising, memberships, and operational and attractions management.

 Army Brick Program The Foundation's Commemorative Brick Program provides Soldiers, Army units, Army families, Department of the Army civilians, and Museum and Army supporters a lasting tribute on the grounds of the Museum.
 Personalized bricks are available through the Foundation's website, armyhistory.org.
 The first bricks ordered are already in place, lining the Path of Remembrance that leads visitors to the Museum's entrance.
 Colonel Irma Hagans Cooper (USA-Ret.) purchased a brick to honor her own storied military service as a female, a nurse, and a commander.
 Cooper had a thirty-year Army career, 1983-2013.
 "I purchased a brick so my sons and family will know my military legacy," Cooper explained.
-"When my sons visit the Nationa Museum of the that their mother served her country with pride and honor."
+"When my sons visit the National Museum of the United States Army they will know that their mother served her country with pride and honor."